alljoyn/location/interfaces/org.alljoyn.locationservices/Presence-v1.md

 Entities that are discovered, and not pre-registered are designated as unknown entities.
 An entity is comprised of two strings, a unique identifier and a media specific identifier.
 The unique identifier is a human readable string.
-The media specific identifier will normally be the MAC address.
+The media specific identifier is a unique descriptive string or it can be the MAC address if available.
 Location Services uses both the unique identifier and the media specific identifier when matching entities.
-Anonymous entities will have a unique identifier of 00000000-0000-0000-0000-000000000000 and a media specific identifier of their MAC address.
+Anonymous entities will have a unique identifier of 00000000-0000-0000-0000-000000000000 and a media specific identifier.

   * **entityDescriptor** --- string --- A human readable description of the entity
   * **entityMac** --- array of bytes --- the device specific ID (usually a MAC address)

 #### struct PresenceEntity

 A PresenceEntity is a representation of a device in the presence service.